 Myrtle began her biopharmaceutical career at Merck and Company, Inc. where she worked for fourteen years.
-During her tenure at Merck she established the new pharmaceutical company, Astra/Merck, Inc. Astra/Merck later merged with Zeneca to form the company AstraZeneca that currently boasts worldwide sales of $28 billion.
-Following that assignment she directed the marketing of the anti-ulcer medicine Prilosec™ and set it on course to become the largest selling pharmaceutical product in the world at that time and the first prescription drug to reach $5 billion in sales.
-She also managed the commercialization of the anti-ulcer medication Pepcid and Merck’s large portfolio of adult and pediatric vaccines.
+During her time at Merck she established the new pharmaceutical company, Astra/Merck, Inc. Astra/Merck later merged with Zeneca to form the company AstraZeneca.
+Following that assignment she directed the marketing of the anti-ulcer medicine Prilosec™ and set it on course to become the largest selling prescription drug in the world at that time, and the first to reach $5 billion in sales.
+She also managed the commercialization of the anti-ulcer medication Pepcid™ and Merck’s leading portfolio of adult and pediatric vaccines.
 Her last position at Merck was vice president of an $800 million U.S. pharmaceutical business unit.

 Myrtle serves on the board of directors of Myovant (Chairman), Urovant (Chairman), Axovant, Arbutus, Liberty Mutual Holding Company, Axsome, and a number of Roivant-owned, privately-held companies.
 She also serves on the University of Chicago Board of Trustees.
 Formerly she served on the boards of Amazon, FoxHollow Technologies, eV3, Medco Health Solutions, Express Scripts, Insmed and Rite Aid.

 Myrtle was named to FORTUNE Magazine’s list of Most Powerful Women in Business on three separate occasions.
 Her business and leadership has been recognized by BusinessWeek, The Wall Street Journal, FORTUNE Magazine, TIME Magazine, Forbes, Black Enterprise Magazine, Savoy and Harvard Business Review.
 Myrtle earned a B.A. from The University of Chicago.